Matta-Labs/moonraker-mattaos/README.md

 <b>We highly recommend using the MattaOS plugin with the MainsailOS Raspberry Pi image</b> (available through the <a href="https://www.raspberrypi.com/software/">Raspberry Pi Imager</a>).

-It has also been tested on RaspberryPi OS wth KIAUH-installed prerequisites, but to a lesser extent
+It has also been tested on RaspberryPi OS wth KIAUH-installed prerequisites, but to a lesser extent.

+*Note: We, <a href="https://github.com/mainsail-crew/crowsnest/issues/143">like others</a>, have experienced Crowsnest breaking after updating packages.
+Recompile Crowsnest as per KwadFan's comment <a href="https://github.com/mainsail-crew/crowsnest/issues/143">here</a> to fix.*

-There are number of ways to install, please see below:
+<b>There are number of ways to install the plugin, please see below:</b>

 <details>
   <summary><b>Transfer plugin from computer</b></summary>